 - Opportunity costs from increased deployment time

 - Longer development cycles to customize or code solutions

 - Infrastructure costs of servers, software, networks, and more

 Reason Three, Scalability.
-Due to the higher performance and cost reduction you are able to scale and compete with larger organizations.
-You also lower your risk at having in-house operational issues and maintenance.
+Due to the higher performance and cost reduction, you are able to scale and compete with larger organizations.
+You also lower your risk of having in-house operational issues and maintenance.
 Having high-performance resources at your disposal with professional solutions and zero up-front investment can also help with the fluctuations of market demand.
 (Global Dots)

 Reason Four, Cloud Security.
 Because of the large adoption of cloud-based solutions, security that is easily deployed, cost-efficient, and dependable is of the utmost importance.
 According to Alert Logic’s Cloud Security Spotlight Survey 2018, 84% claimed that traditional security solutions either don’t work at all or have limited functionality, with 60% claiming limited functionality.
 With those statistics in mind, the security tools that are available for the cloud are faster to deploy and have saved companies on cost.